magento/architecture/design-documents/graph-ql/storefront-api.md

 1. List of fields should be declarative and extendable.
 1. Nested fields declared with dot notation.
 1. Data for nested fields returned in corresponding containers, e.g. "pageInfo.totalCount" will returned as '{"pageInfo": {"totalCount": 10}}'
-1. For simplifying first-level fields will returend inside "items" container, e.g. "name" will be returned as '{"items": [{"name": "Car 1"}]}'

 For the first iteration list of requested fields can be hard-coded as a part of API documentation, e.g.